Congruent and Similar Solids

 0.714 ≠ 0.667

-Since proportions do not match, the solids are not similar and there is no scale factor.
+Since the proportions don't match, the solids are not similar and there's no scale factor.
 That means we don't have to worry about slant height.
 If the base edges and heights had the same ratio, we'd have to check the slant height, too.
+It's all or nothin'.

 What about these guys?
 Are they similar or not?